-Please refer to the CDBG-PF Application Instructions for the application submission requirements.
+Please refer to the CDBG-PF 2022 Application Instructions (when posted) for the application submission requirements.

 Additional Reference Materials

 If you have questions about the status of your CDBG application, please contact the Department of Administration's Division of Energy, Housing and Community Resources (DEHCR) at CDBG-Community Development.

 General information regarding DEHCR's Bureau of Community Development (BCD), which oversees and manages the CDBG Grants, may be obtained by emailing

 CDBG-Community Development or by contacting the BCD Director at (608) 333-8047.

 Non-electronic mail correspondence (i.e. postal mail) should be directed to:

 Wisconsin Dept. of Administration